Public procurement

 A forward-looking debate on expected reforms, AI integration, and simplification

-Ivo Xavier, Procurement and Contract Management Officer, European Medicines Agency, Amsterdam (NL)
+Ivo Xavier and Alina Aalto, Procurement and Contract Management Officers, European Medicines Agency, Amsterdam (NL)

 17.15End of the course